rhyslwells/Data-Archive/content/Drafts/Interpretable Decision Trees/Interpretable Decision Trees.md

 # Building Interpretable Decision Trees

-In this post, we explore how to build [Decision Trees](https://rhyslwells.github.io/Data-Archive/standardised/Decision-Tree) using an [interpretable](https://rhyslwells.github.io/Data-Archive/standardised/interpretability) approach.
-While we use the Titanic dataset for its simplicity and structure, the method and workflow we outline can be applied to many other datasets.
-You can also find the complete script for this walkthrough [here](https://github.com/rhyslwells/ML_Tools/blob/main/Classifiers/Decision_Tree/Interpretable_Decision_Tree/Decision_Tree_Interpretable.py).
+In this post, we explore how to build [Decision Trees](https://rhyslwells.github.io/Data-Archive/standardised/Decision-Tree) so they are [interpretable](https://rhyslwells.github.io/Data-Archive/standardised/interpretability) .
+Our goal will be to give the simplest model that retains the predictive power of more involved models.

+We will use the Titanic dataset for its simplicity in this workflow, however the method can be applied to many other datasets.
+You can find the complete script for this workflow [here](https://github.com/rhyslwells/ML_Tools/blob/main/Classifiers/Decision_Tree/Interpretable_Decision_Tree/Decision_Tree_Interpretable.py).
+The links within this post redirect to the [Data-Archive](https://rhyslwells.github.io/Data-Archive/pages/Data_Archive), my second brain for all things data and modelling.
+The Archive acts as part of my research flywheel, more on that another day.
+Let us begin by building the `Best` model.
-## The Dataset
+## But First the Data

-The Titanic dataset is a classic binary classification problem where the goal is to predict passenger survival (1 for survived, 0 for not survived).
-Before diving into the modeling process, we preprocess the data by:
+The Titanic dataset is used in a classic binary classification problem where the goal is to predict passenger survival (1 for survived, 0 for not survived).
+Before diving into the workflow process, we preprocess the data by:

-- Encoding categorical variables (e.g., converting "Sex" into numeric values).
+- encoding categorical variables (e.g., converting "Sex" into numeric values), and
-- Imputing missing values (e.g., filling missing "Age" values with the mean).
+- imputing missing values (e.g., filling missing "Age" values with the mean).

 After [preprocessing](https://rhyslwells.github.io/Data-Archive/standardised/Data-Preprocessing), the dataset looks like this: